Who wins the Luka Doncic vs. Jerami Grant matchup in tonight's game?

 Luka Doncic & the Mavericks

-- The Mavericks average 118.3 points per game (seventh in the league) while allowing 118 per contest (23rd in the NBA).
-They have a +9 scoring differential overall.
+- The Mavericks are outscoring opponents by 1.1 points per game with a +38 scoring differential overall.
+They put up 118.5 points per game (seventh in the NBA) and give up 117.4 per outing (22nd in the league).

-- Dallas loses the rebound battle by 4.5 boards on average. it collects 42.1 rebounds per game, which ranks 23rd in the league, while its opponents grab 46.6 per outing.
+- Dallas loses the rebound battle by 4.5 boards on average. it records 42.1 rebounds per game, which ranks 23rd in the league, while its opponents grab 46.6 per contest.

-- The Mavericks hit two more threes per game than the opposition, 15.3 (second-most in the league) compared to their opponents' 13.3.

-- Dallas has committed 11.6 turnovers per game (second in NBA action), two fewer than the 13.6 it forces on average (12th in the league).
+- Dallas has committed 11.5 turnovers per game (second in NBA action), 2.4 fewer than the 13.9 it forces on average (eighth in the league).

 Watch the NBA on Max with the B/R Sports Add-On